pykale/pykale/examples/digits_dann_lightn/README.md

-# Examples in computer vision - Domain adaptation for digit classification using PyTorch Lightning
+# Image Classification: Domain Adaptation on Digits with Lightning

 This example is constructed by refactoring the [ADA: (Yet) Another Domain Adaptation library](https://github.com/criteo-research/pytorch-ada), with many domain adapatation algorithms included.